avinashzen123/TOGAF/QuickNotes.md

 ```
 It is first carried out in Phase A and updated in Phase E
 ```
+Which of the following describes the Phase H classification for an Incremental change?

 What is the TOGAF Technical Reference Model?
 ```
 It describes a fundamental architecture upon which other, more specific, architectures can be based

+The objective of the TGF TRM is to provide a widely accepted core taxonomy, and an appropriate visual representation of that taxonomy.
 ```

 Part of the Integrated Information Infrastructure Reference Model taxonomy